Have questions about our programs? Find answers below.

 We believe support raising is a vital aspect in the development of our apprentices and residents.
 We use the support raising approach to funding so that we can develop and send out more ministry leaders.

 Housing is not provided and participants are responsible for managing housing on their own.
 Many participants that are at Southeastern for school find cheaper housing through the seminary.
 You must have a vehicle to commute to your job and to the weekly training sessions.

 Can I have another job while I am in the program?

-The role of the Apprentice is considered full-time so you will not be able to work another job while in the program.
+The role of the Resident is considered full-time so you will not be able to work another job while in the program.
 We have structured the Institute in such a way that you can focus on being discipled and developed in local church ministry.

-What our apprentices are saying…
+What our residents are saying…

-“The apprenticeship program gave me a safe space to learn how to lead/equip others to serve Jesus … I learned how to cast vision, develop leaders, and implement systems/structures to take the church [for my] next season/phase.”
+“The residency program gave me a safe space to learn how to lead/equip others to serve Jesus … I learned how to cast vision, develop leaders, and implement systems/structures to take the church [for my] next season/phase.”

 — Kyle Via